Keyboard shortcuts

 Simulating errors

 Simulating errors is no different than simulating successes.
-We just need to modify the result returned by our mock.
+You just need to modify the result returned by the mock.

 mock.expect_get_recognizer().return_once(|_, _| {